-Manchester United and Liverpool face each other at Old Trafford on Sunday, and after some controversial meetings in the past 18 months the Red Devils boss is not expecting problems
+Manchester United and Liverpool face each other at Old Trafford on Sunday, and after controversial meetings in the past 18 months the Red Devils boss is not expecting problems.

 Manchester United manager Sir Alex Ferguson is hopeful that the race row surrounding Patrice Evra and Luis Suarez is now firmly in the past as the Red Devils welcome Liverpool to Old Trafford on Sunday.

-Suarez received a £40,000 fine and eight-match ban for racially abusing Evra during a match in October 2011, while the Uruguayan star snubbed a proposed handshake when the two sides met four months later in February 2012.
+Suarez received a 40,000 pound fine and eight-match ban for racially abusing Evra during a match in October 2011, and the Uruguayan star snubbed a proposed handshake when the two sides met four months later in February 2012.

-"Last year it was unfortunate with the Suarez behaviour.
+"Last year it was unfortunate with the Suarez behavior.
 But I think hopefully it's behind both clubs now and we can just look forward to the game."

 He continued: "There were a lot of ups and downs [in 2012].
 It was disappointing.
 Firstly in European football we were knocked out the previous December and so we had to do without that.